-We’re heading into winter and many people now understand what “winter blues” are, in fact, the very real Seasonal Affective Disorder (SAD).
+We are right around the corner from winter, and many people now understand what “winter blues” are, in fact, the very real Seasonal Affective Disorder (SAD).
 Many SAD sufferers find relief with bright light therapy but others are unable to use bright light therapy for various sensitivity or medical reasons.
-Chromotherapy, which is known as color therapy, is integrated into the far infrared sauna session to help balance the body’s energy wherever it is lacking.
+Chromotherapy, which is known as color therapy, is integrated into all our far infrared sauna session to help balance the body’s energy wherever it is lacking.
 Chromotherapy sauna benefits include physical, emotional, mental and spiritual healing.

 Chromotherapy is the science of using colors to adjust body vibrations to frequencies that result in health and harmony.
 Each color possesses frequencies of a specific vibration, and each vibration is related to different physical symptoms.